amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 ## *Anniversary*

 The Anniversary Series has only one model, the HP 35s.
-I like this calculator, a lot.
+I like this calculator—a lot.
 It is well made but very cheap.
 And given that it came out relatively recently, there are plenty of new ones available on eBay.

 ### HP 35s (2007)